-- Save your favourite class choices by clicking on the desired class in the grid.
-This prioritizes that specific course and arranges your other schedule options around it.
-When all your courses are pinned, the number of generated results will get reduced to one and your desired timetable will be achieved.
-To remove the pin, just click that course again.
+- Save favourite choices by clicking those courses in the grid to pin them.
+This prioritizes that specific course and arranges your other course options around it.
+When all your courses are pinned, the number of generated results is get reduced to one: your desired timetable.
+To remove a pin, just click that course again.
 (See Pin courses to schedule, above, for more methods of pinning and unpinning.)

-- Use the filters located in the top right corner of the Results panel to narrow your selection by full classes, online classes and/or on-campus classes (more on filters in the Tips section below).
+- Use the filters located in the top-right corner of the Results panel to show/hide full classes, online classes and/or on-campus classes.
+(See Filtering, below.).

-- Choose course terms, sections and meeting groups within sections from the drop-down menu within each course in the Select Courses panel.
+- Choose course terms, sections and meeting groups within sections from the drop-down menus within each course in the Select Courses panel.

-Note that in the case you do not have too many results generated, you can simply browse through them until you find the schedule you like.
+You can also simply browse through all the results until you find the schedule you like.

 TIPS AND TRICKS FOR REFINING RESULTS

 All filters are applied to your search by default, indicated by a checkmark.
-You can narrow down your choices, unselect one or two out of the following options:
+You can narrow down your choices by unselecting some of the following options:

-- Full classes - if you don't want to see classes that are already full (note that VSB includes full classes in your list of courses in case the course you are interested in is full today but may have space tomorrow);
+- Full classes: If you don't want to see classes that are already full (note: VSB includes full classes in your list of courses in case the course you are interested in is full today but may have space tomorrow);

-- Most days off: Schedules with the most days without a course;
+- Most days off: Schedules with the most days without a course are shown first.

-- Time off campus - picks the schedule with the fewest number of on-campus hours;
+- Time off campus: Schedules with the fewest on-campus hours are shown first.

 Showing similar options

-If your enrolment window is open, and you have no advising and/or financial blocks on your record preventing enrolment, you can immediately use the Registration and Enrolment Module (REM) to enrol in your chosen courses.
-In order to do it quickly, copy the catalog numbers (one at a time) listed in the cart located below the list of courses in the Result panel.
-Enrol as soon as you can after choosing your timetable because the full/not full information updates all the time.
-It is possible that a course which was not full when you were creating your VSB timetable might be fully enrolled by the time you go to REM.
+If your enrolment window is open, and you have no advising and/or financial blocks on your record preventing enrolment, you can immediately use the Registration and Enrolment Module (REM) to enrol in courses.
+To do this quickly, copy the course catalog numbers (one at a time) from the Cat #s box below the list of courses in the Results panel.
+Enrol as soon as you can after deciding on your schedule because the seat availability information is constantly updated constantly.
+It is possible that a course that was not full when you created your VSB timetable may be full by the time you go attempt to add it within REM.

-If you choose not to enrol immediately (e.g. your enrolment window is not open yet and/or you have an advising or financial block preventing enrolment), then you can copy the URL at the top of your screen to e-mail your schedule to your adviser or to save it for later use.
-Pasting the URL into a web browser will display that schedule again.
-(You may have to log into Passport York again to see it.)
+If you cannot enrol immediately (for example, because your enrolment window is not open yet and/or you have an advising or financial block preventing enrolment), then you can copy or bookmark the URL address in your VSB browser to e-mail the schedule result(s) on screen to your academic advisor or to keep for later use.
+Pasting the URL into a web browser will display that set of schedules again, but you may have to log into Passport York to see it.